essykings/python-datetime/README.md

 As you can see, you dont need any regular expression to determine the format; the parser looks for recognizable tokens and then guess where it belongs else it throws an error.

-## Important points to keep in mind
+## Important Points to Keep in Mind
-Let's look at some of the best practices to keep in mind when working with timezones in python.
+Let's look at some of the best practices to keep in mind when working with Python datetime.

 - It is recommended to always work with UTC s this eliminates the need for timezones, which is prone to errors due to time difference in different regions
 - When working with dates and times, always use UTC.